SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 I lower my head and speak in a somber tone.
 "No, why?
 Do you not want to kiss me?"

-Rainbow get's flustered. "that's not what I said, I don't know."
+Rainbow gets flustered.
+"That's not what I said, I don't know."

 My smile returns.
 "So, you do *like* me?"